A BRIEF HISTORY OF FRANCE

 The Duke of Burgundy was assassinated in 1419.
 However the Burgundians then made an alliance with the English.
 They recognised Henry V of England as heir to the French throne.
 They also forced Charles VI to give his daughter to Henry in marriage.

 King Charles's son the Dauphin fled to the south leaving northern France in the hands of the English and the Burgundians.
-In 1422 he became Charles VII but he ruled only southern France.
+In 1422 when his father died he claimed the throne of France but he ruled only southern France.

 However in 1429 the tide turned.
 A woman named Jeanne D'Arc (Joan of Arc) led a French revival.
 Joan of Arc was a very strange person.
 Joan claimed she heard voices.
 She also wore men's clothes.
-However Joan of Arc persuaded the French king to let her lead troops in the battle of Orleans in 1429.
+Joan claimed that from about the age of 13 she heard 'voices'.
+We are not sure what caused to hear 'voices'.
+Today doctors could probably treat her but in the Middle Ages medicine was very primitive.
+However Joan of Arc persuaded the French king to allow her to rally the troops and inspire them at the battle of Orleans in 1429.
 The English were besieging the town but they were driven back.
 However the Burgundians captured the unfortunate Joan in 1430.
 They handed her over to the English who burned her as a heretic in 1431.

 However the French fight back continued.
 By 1453 the English had been driven out of all France except Calais.